 For those who are often described as "outdoorsy," they just may find that Boulder is an excellent fit.
 No matter what type of outdoor recreational activities they prefer, from hiking or kayaking and everything in between, there are ample opportunities to do them in Boulder.

 - Base-Mar Shopping Center

-- Twenty Ninth Street
+- Twenty-Ninth Street

 - Pearl Street Mall - The bustling Pearl Street Mall is Boulder's main thoroughfare.
 In fact, it has been for well over 100 years!
 Keeping things authentic, most of the businesses along Pearl Street are converted old Victorian homes.
 This lends a quaint, charming vibe as you stroll the street, coffee in hand, popping into the many shops, galleries, and cafés.

-- Twenty-Ninth Street - This outdoor mall features many well-known international retailers such as Anthropologie, The North Face, and H&M. There is also a children's play area and dozens of restaurants to choose, ranging from fast food to upscale sit-down.
+- Twenty-Ninth Street - This outdoor mall features many well-known international retailers such as Anthropologie, The North Face, and H&M. There is also a children's play area and dozens of restaurants to choose from, ranging from fast food to upscale sit-down.
 Twenty-Ninth Street is even dog-friendly, and there are pet waste stations and a relief area onsite.

 Restaurants in Boulder

 - Black Cat

 Boulder's location in the Rocky Mountains makes for local cuisine that's hearty, flavorful, and comforting.
 Bison, lamb, elk, and trout are all common on menus across the city, as well as pizza and green chili anything.